 You can install both a telephone and a fax machine on the same extension-see "Combination Extensions" in the PARTNER II Communications System Installation guide).
 This lets you receive both voice and fax calls on the same line (but not at the same time).
-If you pick up the phone and hear a fax signal, push the [Start] button on your fax machine and then hang up.
+If you pick up the phone and hear a fax signal, push the Start button on your fax machine and then hang up.

-If you are using PARTNER MAIL Automated Attendant service, PARTNER MAIL transfers fax calls to the fax extension automatically.
-If you are using multiple fax machines, put all of the fax extensions into a single Hunt Group (any of groups 1-6), and identify the fax destination to PARTNER MAIL (using the appropriate programming procedures).
-PARTNER MAIL will automatically transfer fax calls to the fax Hunt Group.
+If you are using the PARTNER MAIL system's Automated Attendant Service, you can program PARTNER MAIL to transfer fax calls to the fax extension or a group of fax extensions automatically.
+Use Fax Machine Extensions (#601) to identify fax extensions.
+To transfer to multiple fax machines, put all of the fax extensions into a single Hunt Group (any of groups 1-6) using Hunt Group Extensions (#505).